 You can freelance in many areas including admin, data entry, social media management, marketing, content creation, writing, web design, photography, bookkeeping, IT, translating, graphic design and much more.

-The great thing about freelancing is that you can do it from anywhere in the world.
+The great thing about freelancing is that you can do it from anywhere in the world, meaning you can earn money while travelling.

 Personally, I find clients through networking as I prefer to build a personal relationship with someone and work for them on an ongoing basis, as opposed to project to project.